xubuvd/GuessWhich/README.md

 # PyTorch code for

 ## Challenges
 GuessWhich is a two player game played by Qbot and Abot.
 The goal of Guess- Which is to figure out a correct answer out of 9,628 test images by asking a sequence of questions.
 Abot can see the randomly assigned target image, which is unknown to Qbot.
 Qbot only observes a caption of the image generated from Neuraltalk2 (Vinyals & Le, 2015).
-To achieve the goal, Qbot asks a series of questions, to which Abot responds with a sentence.
-(ICLR 2019, Large-scale Answer in Questioner's Mind for Visual Dialog Question Generation.)
+To achieve the goal, Qbot asks a series of questions, to which Abot responds with a sentence. (this part is from the paper of ICLR 2019-Large-scale Answer in Questioner's Mind for Visual Dialog Question Generation.)

 GuessWhich is a challenging visual-language problem.
 It involves processing large amounts of images, and human's mental imagery that is spawned by a natural language dialogue that consists of multi-round Question-Answer-pairs.